History of Australia (1945–present): East Timor

-John Howard consulted UN Secretary General Kofi Annan and lobbied U. S. President Bill Clinton to support an Australian led peace keeper force to end the violence.
+John Howard consulted UN Secretary General Kofi Annan and lobbied U.S. president Bill Clinton to support an Australian-led peacekeeper force to end the violence.
 Australia, who contributed 5,500 personnel and the force commander, Major General Peter Cosgrove, to the UN-backed International Force East Timor and began deploying on 20 September 1999 and successfully restored order.
 The operation had been politically and militarily tense.
 Australia re-deployed frontline combat aircraft northward and detected an Indonesian submarine within the vicinity of Dili Harbour as INTERFET forces approached.
 While the intervention was ultimately successful, Australian-Indonesian relations would take several years to recover.